Panzerschrek/U-00DC-Sprache/source/docs/en/inheritance.rst

   It's not allowed to implement it.
 * ``virtual override`` - a method overrides at least one parent method.
 * ``virtual final`` - a method overrides at least one parent method.
-  Furter override of this method is not allowed.
+  Further override of this method is not allowed.

 All virtual methods should have ``this`` parameter.
 It should be mutable or immutable reference, ``byval`` ``this`` is not allowed in virtual methods.